CodeDoctorDE/ItemMods/docs/versioned_docs/version-2.0.0-alpha.2/user/custom-textures.md

 title: Custom textures
 ---

 :::note To have custom textures, you need to have a pack.

-See [here](pack.md#create-a-pack) to see how you can create one.
+Click [here](pack.md#create-a-pack) to see how you can create one.

 :::

 ## Create a custom texture